josecarneiro/ironhack-technical-interview/README.md

 The Scrum Framework usually deals with the fact that the requirements are likely to change or most of the time not known at the start of the project.

 > **External Resource**: [Agile vs. SCRUM](https://www.guru99.com/agile-vs-scrum.html)

-#### Q: What are SOLID principles?

-Principles we should strive for when developing.

-**S: Single Responsibility**
-Each piece of your code should address a single purpose and not get entangled with other code.

-**O: Open/closed**
-Your code should be open to extension (think inheritance) and closed to modification.

-**L: Liskov Substitution Principle**
-Your code should be substitutable for a different code implementation without breaking your application.

-**I: Interface Segregation Principle**
-Many highly specific smaller interfaces should be better than a few general purpose interfaces.

-**D: Dependency Inversion Principle**
-One should "depend upon abstractions, [not] concretions."

-#### Q: What does DRY stand for?

-DRY stands for **D**on't **R**epeat **Y**ourself.

 ## External Resources